-Our named executive officers are eligible to participate in our employee benefit plans that are generally provided for all full-time employees, and on the same basis as all of our full-time employees in the country in which they are resident.
-These benefits include individual health insurance (medical, dental, and vision), group personal accident insurance and group business travel insurance.
+Our named executive officers are eligible to participate in our employee benefit plans that are generally provided to all full-time employees, and on the same basis as all of our full-time employees in the country in which they are resident.
+For Messrs.
+YJ Kim, T. Kim and CH Park, these benefits included individual health insurance (medical, dental and vision).